-The NATIONAL INSTITUTES OF HEALTH'S GREEN FEATURES The National Institutes of Health is a beacon in the world of biomedical research.
+The NATIONAL INSTITUTES OF HEALTH'S GREEN FEATURES

+The National Institutes of Health's mission includes studying the biological effects of contaminants.
+As a leader in research on environmental health the NIH also strives to reduce the impacts of our research and operations.
+By proactively addressing energy use, toxicity of the chemicals used, impacts of procured items, and water runoff the NIH fosters a healthier environment.
+The National Institutes of Health is a beacon in the world of biomedical research.
 It is also an innovator in the world of environmental stewardship.
 Over the years, the NIH has incorporated technology, processes, and programs that increase the sustainability and environmental stewardship of the NIH's Bethesda campus.
 These are known as "green features" and range from LEED-certified buildings, solar panels, green roofs, natural areas, stormwater management efficiencies, and animal sanctuaries.
+"The NIH is on the cutting edge of biomedical research.
+[The NIH] is also on the cutting edge of sustainability and climate change resilience.
+There are few federal (and non-federal) agencies that can boast green features as advanced and innovative as ours."
+Tony Clifford, ORF Chief Engineer